 5. Define what it means to have a criminal pattern or history?

 Any pattern of behavior that in sum total reflects less than good moral character, or reflects bad habits, dishonesty, untruthfulness, antisocial attitudes, or general irresponsibility will disqualify the applicant.

 1. How do I find out if my college has a regional accreditation?

 Please go to U.S. Department of Education.
 Once you open this website, click on get data for one accredited institution/campus/ site.
 Then put in the name of the college/university you attended.
 Example: Austin Community College:

 Once you have the institutional accreditation please check that the College/University is accredited by TCOLE.
-Here are the approved Regional bodies: Southern Association of Colleges and Schools (SACS-CC), Middle States Association of Schools and Colleges (MSA), North Central Association of Colleges and Schools (NCA), Northwest Commission on Colleges and Universities (NWCCU), Western Association of Schools and Colleges (WASC), and New England Association of Schools and Colleges, Inc. (NEASC-CIHE).
+Here are the approved Regional bodies: Accrediting Commission for Community and Junior Colleges Western Association of Schools and Colleges (ACCJC), Higher Learning Commission (HLC), Middle States Commission of Higher Education (MSCHE), New England Commission of Higher Education (NECHE), Northwest Commission on Colleges and Universities (NWCCU), Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), WASC Senior College and University Commission (WSCUC).

 2. If I have prior law enforcement experience, can I laterally transfer?